 (a) If a person operates an agency without a license issued under this chapter, the person is liable for a civil penalty of not less than $1,000 or more than $2,500 for each day of violation.

-(b) If a person violates the licensing requirements of the statute, DADS may petition the district court to restrain the person from continuing the violation.
+(b) If a person violates the licensing requirements of the Statute, HHSC may petition the district court to restrain the person from continuing the violation.

 §558.604.
 Surrender or Expiration of a License.

-(a) After a survey in which a surveyor cited deficiencies, an agency may surrender its license or allow its license to expire to avoid enforcement action by DADS.
+(a) After a survey in which a surveyor cited deficiencies, an agency may surrender its license or allow its license to expire to avoid enforcement action by HHSC.

-(b) If an agency surrenders its license before the expiration date, the agency must return its original license and provide the following information to DADS:
+(b) If an agency surrenders its license before the expiration date, the agency must return its original license and provide the following information to HHSC:

 (1) the effective date of closure;